AndresOnate/CVDS-LAB6/README.md

 7. Select Connection security.
 Enable Allow access to Azure services toggle and Save the changes.
 This provides access to Azure services for all the databases in your MySQL server.

 ![image](https://user-images.githubusercontent.com/89365336/224486389-0b66f094-c076-456a-84a7-2e7ece7f170f.png)

+## Exercise 2: Updating the App Settings for the Web App